mohamedzakigithub/readme-generator/README.md

 ## Generated file contents

 The app will generate a README.md file in the output folder.
 The app will overwrite any existing README.md file preexisting in the output folder.
-The generated readme.md file will have the followin default sections.
+The generated readme.md file will have the following default sections.

 - Installation
 - Usage